 The amazing thing about hybrid bikes and at the same time the reason why they have become so popular is that there is a model for everyone.
 As you can see from our list of 15 best hybrids, no matter who you are, you can pedal away with a smile on your face.

-If you are looking to buy a beginner’s hybrid bike, then you should be looking at these five bikes.
+If you are looking to buy a beginner’s hybrid bike, then you should be looking at these four bikes.
+The Fortified 8 Speed is the best in the beginner’s class, offering the most value for money.
 The Diamondback Trace is one of the cheapest models great for occasional recreational rides.
 If you want a hybrid bike for hilly areas with a wide range of gears, choose the Tommaso La Forma.
 However, if you need a decent commuter and a weekend trainer, choose the Raleigh Cadent 2.
-The Fortified 8 Speed is perfect for flat terrains, while the Raleigh Detour 2 will give you all the comfort that you need.

 When it comes to the best commuters, you cannot go wrong with these.
-Definitely get Salsa Journeyman Claris 700C if you’re thinking about going on a cycling adventure or you just want a durable quality bike that you can explore your surroundings with.
-If you need an affordable and durable commuter that’s simple to maintain, make sure to check Pure Cycles 8 out.
+Definitely get Ghost Square Cross 1.8 as the best in commuter’s class if you’re thinking about commuting every day or you just want a durable quality bike that you can explore your surroundings with.
+If you need an affordable commuter with drop bars, make sure to check the Salsa Journeyman Claris 700C.
+A great alternative is also the Pure Cycles 8.
 We believe that the Surly Pack Rat is a great choice for those who commute daily and need to carry a heavy load on the front or those who want to do multi-day bike packing tours in the countryside.

-In case you are a woman and looking for the perfect hybrid bike, Diamondback Haanjenn Tero, Sixthreezero, or Schwinn Discover should be on your list.
-If you like a fast and aggressive ride, take a look at the Haanjenn 1.
+In case you are a woman and looking for the perfect hybrid bike, Diamondback Haanjenn 1, Sixthreezero, or Schwinn Discover should be on your list.
+If you like a fast and aggressive ride, take a look at the Haanjenn 1, which is the best in this class.
 The Sixthreezero is perfect if you like vibrant colors and a casual ride.
 The Schwinn Discover is one of the best fitness bikes for comfortable and laid-back city rides.

-Finally, if you want to boost your ride with some electric juice, then you should shortlist the Raleigh Redux iE Diamond or the Fuji E-Traverse 1.3 ST. If you like having plenty of speed, the Raleigh Redux iE will take you up to 28mph.
+Finally, if you want to boost your ride with some electric juice, then you should shortlist the Raleigh Redux iE Diamond or the IZIP E3 Brio.
+If you want the best in class and you like having plenty of speed, the Raleigh Redux iE will take you up to 28mph.
 And, it is meant for women!
-Don’t hesitate to get the IZIP Brio model if you’re struggling with some hills in your area or you just want to enjoy cycling more when going out and have more fun!
+Don’t hesitate to get the IZIP E3 Brio model if you’re struggling with some hills in your area or you just want to enjoy cycling more when going out and have more fun!

 Hope you enjoyed it!